 In addition, there’s Ring’s ever-popular Video Doorbell range.
 These come in options such as battery-powered, plug-in, and even hardwired versions.
 These Video Doorbells help you see and hear who’s at your door, and allow you to speak to them as well.
 No more missed packages!

 Most Ring devices connect to the Ring app via Wi-Fi.
-The Ring app is where you configure all of your camera’s settings.
+The Ring application is where you configure all of your camera’s settings.
 The only devices that don’t use Wi-Fi are Ring’s Elite line, such as the Video Doorbell Elite and the Stick-Up Cam Elite.
 These connect via PoE, or, Power over Ethernet.
 The Ethernet connection provides power and internet.

 To get the most out of their Ring cameras, many opt for a Ring Protect cloud subscription.
 They come in a few different tiers, such as the Basic, Plus, or Pro – the Pro being more geared toward Ring’s Alarm System.